Code-nano/Forcasting_Energy_Consumption_Using_XGBoost/README.md

 * os
 * subprocess

-To install the necessary libraries, you can use pip:
+To install the necessary libraries, you can run the .ipynb or use pip:
+'''bash
 pip install pandas seaborn pansql xgboost scikit-learn ydata-profiling matplotlib numpy zipfile os subprocess
+'''
 You also need to set up the Kaggle API on your system for data downloading.
 You can follow this [guide](https://towardsdatascience.com/downloading-datasets-from-kaggle-for-your-ml-project-b9120d405ea4) to set up the Kaggle API.

 ## Usage
-After you have cloned the project and installed the prerequisites, you can open the Python script in your preferred IDE or notebook environment (Jupyter notebook, PyCharm, VS Code, etc.) and then run the script.
+After you have cloned the project and installed the prerequisites, you can open the

 If you're using Jupyter notebook, you can run the script by clicking on 'Cell' and then 'Run All'.